apostrophecms/apostrophe-astro/README.md

 # Astro ApostropheCMS Integration

-This module integrates ApostropheCMS into your Astro application.
+This module integrates ApostropheCMS into your [Astro](https://astro.build/) application.

+## About Astro

+Astro provides a "universal bridge" to run modern frontend frameworks like React, Vue, and SvelteJS on the server side, as well as a straightforward, JSX-like template language of its own to meld everything together.

+## Bringing ApostropheCMS and Astro together

-The intent of this integration is to let Apostrophe manage page routing and content computation, and let Astro take the responsibility for rendering of pages and/or business logic, using your framework(s) of choice like React, Vue.js, Svelte, etc. (see the [Astro integrations page](https://docs.astro.build/en/guides/integrations-guide/)).
+The intent of this integration is to let Apostrophe manage content, handle routing of URLs and fetch content, and let Astro take the responsibility for the rendering of pages and any associated logic using your framework(s) of choice like React, Vue.js, Svelte, etc. (see the [Astro integrations page](https://docs.astro.build/en/guides/integrations-guide/) for more).

 **This module also brings the ApostropheCMS Admin UI in your Astro application**, so you can manage your site exactly as if you were in a "normal" Apostrophe instance.

 When you use this module, you will have **two** projects: